SifaKasena/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions - adds execute permission to all subdirectories of the current working directory 12-directory_permissions - creates directory my_dir with permissions 751 13-change_group - changes the group of file hello to school
+11-directories_permissions - adds execute permission to all subdirectories of the current working directory 12-directory_permissions - creates directory my_dir with permissions 751 13-change_group - changes the group of file hello to school 100-change_owner_and_group - changes the owner of each file and directory to vincent and the group to staff